kubernetes-study-guide/Kubernetes-Study-Guide/04_pods/README.md

 pod-httpd   1/1     Running   0          114s   172.17.0.8   minikube   <none>           <none>            app=apache_webserver
 ```

 Here we can see tha the new pod has been created.
-The pod's name is 'pod-httpd' which is exactly the name we asked for in our pod descriptor's metadata.name setting.
+The pod's name is 'pod-httpd' which is exactly the name we asked for in our pod descriptor's `pod.metadata.name` setting.
 The pod has it's very own private IP auto-assigned to it.
 To get more detailed info about our pod, we use the 'describe' subcommand:

 ```bash
 $ kubectl describe pods pod-httpd